ncecowboy/ha-renogy-api/README.md

 You can make more than one set of keys, if you wish.

+Please note that the email associated with your API account must be the same email that your hub is paired to.
+You can check this in the hub settings.
+Also, only devices that are paired to the hub will be exposed to the Renogy API.
+Devices that are connected directly to the DC Home App (i.e. via BT with your phone) or older Renogy apps, will not be exposed to the API.

+Currently (Jan 2025), the API does not support control of devices and can only read information.
+This will be added to the API in the future.

 ## Installation via HACS (recommended)

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=firstof9&repository=ha-renogy&category=integration)